skienzmatishun/rippreport/content/p/fauxhope-know-the-backstory-2/index.md

 title: FAUXHOPE - KNOW THE BACKSTORY
 date: 2026-07-21
 thumbnail: img/fauxhope-know-the-backstory.png
+summary: Former Mayor Tim Kant and corrupt developers lined their pockets while ignoring major infrastructure destruction in Fairhope.
+Leaked records and water test DNA show how backroom land gifts directly caused massive mud slides and failed culverts.
+  See how everyday citizens are forced to wade through the literal muck while these dry officials ignore their own mess.
-summary: The culvert issue was first addressed by the Ripp Report and lawsuits filed against the city over the Publix project on Parker Road.
-The culverts, sewer lines, wetlands issues, drainage, proximity to Fly Creek ,county right a ways, city easements, tree survey missing, were just a few issues---Fauxhope did nothing—then allowed the apartments-- same issues same no action—Now they are expanding building again behind apartments, the developer is given a green flag.
+---Fauxhope did nothing—then allowed the apartments-- same issues same no action—Now they are expanding building again behind apartments, the developer is given a green flag.
 categories:
 - repost
 tags: